-For Curriculum Development:
+Curriculum Development:

-- 1. Work with ASU faculty to integrate water educational content into existing academic courses across disciplines - 2.
-Research feasibility of and, as possible, offer water curriculum classes through interuniversity collaborations and on-line courses.
+- Work with ASU faculty to develop curriculum for water education that can be integrated into existing academic courses across disciplines - Research feasibility of and offer water curriculum classes through inter-university collaborations and on-line courses.

-For Co-Curricular Programs and Opportunities:
+Co-Curricular Programs and Opportunities:

-- 3. Offer presentations by diverse experts, organize student field trips and learning experiences, and develop water related internships and volunteer opportunities in the SLV. - 4.
-Assist faculty and students in funding and implementing water related research opportunities.
+- Offer on-campus presentations by diverse water experts, organize student field trips and learning experiences, and develop water related internships and volunteer opportunities with water districts, agencies and non-profits in the SLV. - Assist faculty and students in funding and implementing water related research opportunities.